daniellubliner/secure-chat-service/README.md

 **What I'm working on now:**
 - Logging user interactions
+- Modifying my Axum server to use TLS
 - GitHub Actions CI/CD pipeline to automatically integrate and deploy changes in the codebase.
 - Refactoring my Axum handlers into a module to help clean up my `main.rs`!
 ___